-Whether you are choosing a new air conditioner for your home or looking to replace your aging unit, the process can be overwhelming if you don’t understand your primary choices.
+Whether you are choosing a new air conditioner for your home or looking to replace your aging unit, the process can be overwhelming, particularly if you don’t understand your primary choices.
 If your air conditioning system is older than ten years, the chances are that you need something more energy-efficient or merely a system with more power to serve your growing family.
-Regardless, begin to shop around for a new air conditioner after understanding the primary types of air conditioner that may be right for your home.
+There are many great professionals around the country, so when looking for air conditioning replacement in Chattanooga or somewhere more local to you, first find the perfect professional installer, then they can help and advise you to choose the air conditioner unit that best suits your needs.
+Here we will look at the primary types of air conditioner that may be right for your home.

 Window air conditioners